EliahKagan/deltall/README.md

-`deltall` creates an "outer" virtual environment using the interpreter you specify, updates PyPA packages (such as `pip`) in that environment, and then uses `pip index versions` to find out about all **non-prerelease, non-yanked versions of the package that are compatible with that interpreter**.
+`deltall` creates an "outer" virtual environment using the interpreter you specify, updates PyPA packages (such as `pip`) in that environment, and then uses `pip index versions` to find out about all non-prerelease, non-yanked versions of the package that are compatible with that interpreter.

 Prereleases are omitted because stability in `__all__` (and otherwise) would not ordinarily be assumed.
 Yanked versions are omitted because of the higher